FederalCSUMission/IL5DeploymentGuide/SQLDeploymentGuide.md

 	* On the Subscriptions page, select Resource providers under Settings.
 	* Enter sql in the filter to bring up the SQL-related resource providers.
 	* Select Register for the Microsoft.SqlVirtualMachine provider.

 ### Private Links for Azure SQL Database

 Create a Private Endpoint
-1. Begin by searching for "Private Endpoint" in the Azure Marketplace.
+1. Begin by searching for 'Private Endpoint' in the Azure Marketplace.
 	* Select create Private Endpoint
 2. Choose the following:
 	* Azure subscription